Photo by weniliou/Shutterstock

 Photo by Chanwit Ohm/Shutterstock

-The Japanese Alps are a large and scenic mountain range located in central Japan.
-There are seven main cities which all have decent access to the mountains and their own unique climbing trails.
-Toyama City in Toyama Prefecture, where you'll find the Tateyama Kurobe Alpine Route, the historic wonders at Takayama and Hida cities in Gifu Prefecture.
-In Nagano Prefecture, Omachi and Azumino cities, as well as the ancient post town of Shiojiri and the 'Gateway to the Alps', Kamikochi, which is located near Matsumoto City.
+The Japanese Alps are a stunning mountain range in central Japan, offering breathtaking scenery and a variety of climbing trails.
+Seven main cities provide excellent access to the mountains, each with its own unique attractions.
+In Toyama Prefecture, Toyama City features the Tateyama Kurobe Alpine Route, while the historic charms of Takayama and Hida cities can be found in Gifu Prefecture.
+Nagano Prefecture boasts Omachi and Azumino cities, along with the ancient post town of Shiojiri.
+Additionally, Kamikochi, known as the 'Gateway to the Alps,' is situated near Matsumoto City, providing visitors with a perfect base to explore this beautiful region.

 Shirakawa-go and Gokayama